somhi/DECA_retro_cape_2/README.md

 * JP7 solder jumper to select joystick power supply (5V or 2V5) [default 5V]

-* JP8 jumper select either DB9 interface or USER IO (USB3).
-Only one can be used at a time
+* JP8 jumper select either DB9 interface or USER IO (USB3). **Only one device can be connected at a time, otherwise might be damaged the FPGA board**

 * JP9 jumper select USER IO pin 9 function (signal I/O or 3V3 power) [default I/O]